Master of Business Administration — Online MBA

 - Finance.
 If your passion is to build a company's value by optimizing current funds and finding new revenue avenues, concentrate your studies in finance.
 Experiential coursework in financial management, analysis, and reporting prepare you to lead organizational growth in corporate, investment, and international finance careers.

-- Healthcare.
+- Healthcare Management.
 If you want to advance in the rapidly-growing field of healthcare, this area of emphasis provides you with a competitive edge.
 You’ll improve industry and organizational metrics when you learn to operate in today’s health systems, including informatics, e-service, and patient experience.
 Gain a deeper focus with additional coursework with a healthcare major.

 - Strategic Leadership.
 Strategic leadership goes beyond managing others, encompassing all of the skills and capacities needed to influence others, manage change, set strategic direction, build teams and support networks and navigate the complex analytical and human dimensions inherent in any leadership role.